September 5 – October 5, 2019

-The Somerville Toy Camera Festival seeks entries for its sixth annual celebration of toy and lo-fi photography.
+The Somerville Toy Camera Festival seeks entries for its seventh annual celebration of toy and lo-fi photography.

 Images of any subject matter, made with a “toy” camera – any low-tech camera with no or very limited exposure control, such as pinhole, Holga, Diana/Diana clones, Brownie, Ansco, disposable cameras – are eligible.
 The key criteria are plastic lenses and a lack of reliable exposure control.
 Straight Polaroid-type images, or images made with cell phones, digital cameras, or film cameras with full exposure control (such as the Lomo LC series), will not be considered.